kevin-mcneil/csm-playbook/frameworks/ai-companion-system/README.md

 [Outcome 3]
 [Outcome 4]

 Help me build a stakeholder map.
 Include anyone who might be influenced by our product, who might have a project that touches our product, or anyone who might be involved in the buying committee.
-Which stakeholders and departments should I prioritize for relationship building to ensure successful adoption and expansion?"
+Which stakeholders and departments should I prioritize for relationship building to ensure successful adoption and expansion?

 Use this to identify roles like: